 You are invited to explore the woods, sculptures, and meditation garden outdoors anytime during the week.
 Indoor spaces are used throughout the week by members and friends, as well as by community organizations.
 The wood pulpit was made by Jim Woodruff as was the glass table currently located in front of the large window overlooking the memorial woods.
 The chalice fabric hanging from the pulpit was made by UUFA member Scott Mason.

 For more about using our space go to Rental Information.

-The original building was completed in 1992, thanks to generous donors and far-sighted members.
-The original building was designed by architect David W. Osler, of Ann Arbor, Michigan.
+The fellowship moved from our Prince Ave home to our new building on Timothy Rd in 1992, thanks to generous donors and far-sighted members.
+This building was designed by architect David W. Osler, of Ann Arbor, Michigan.
 The building and grounds were renovated and expanded in 2018 based on designs by Houser Walker Architects of Atlanta and Koons Environmental Design of Athens.
-For more information on the expansion and renovation project, click on the Expanding Our Vision page.

 UUFA’s first minister, Clif Hoffman, his wife, and one of their two sons all returned to the earth which lies beneath the benches and slates in the wooded alcove near the former labyrinth.
 Since then, other members have chosen these sacred woods for their scattered or buried cremains.
 An arch created by Dan Leissner and installed by Dan and his mother, UUFA member Barbara Leissner, leads to the Memorial Woods.
 Contact the Congregational Administrator for more information on this.

 UUFA’s memorial area was made possible by the generous donations of two families who envisioned a special outdoor place to remember family they loved and lost.
 The donors wish to remain unnamed, though we greatly appreciate their gift.